JeskevicRasa/my_cattle/README.md

 2. Log in using your superuser account or create a new account with appropriate permissions.
 3. Add cattle information using the provided forms and interfaces.
 4. Manage cattle movements, group assignments, and other details from the user-friendly dashboard.
-5. Generate reports and statistics to analyze cattle data and make informed decisions.
+5. Generate reports to analyze cattle data and make informed decisions.

-## Contributing

-Contributions to My Cattle Project are welcome!
-If you find any bugs, have feature requests, or want to contribute code, please follow these steps:

-1. Fork the repository on GitHub.
-2. Create a new branch from the `main` branch.
-3. Make your changes and commit them with descriptive commit messages.
-4. Push your changes to your forked repository.
-5. Create a pull request to the `main` branch of the original repository.

-## License

-My Cattle Project is open-source learning project, and it is not licensed yet.

-## Support

-If you encounter any issues or have questions about the project, please open an issue on GitHub or contact us at krivojyte.r@gmail.com or Beata.

 Happy cattle management! 🐮